A property’s low income housing tax credits (LIHTC) can be calculated by using a three-step process:

 The applicable percentage is typically locked during the month that the building is placed in service, although the developer has an option of locking the rate on either the date of the LIHTC reservation or the date of the carryover allocation.
 Once locked, this applicable percentage will be fixed for the life of the credit.

 An additional credit bonus of up to 30% (“130% basis boost”) is available to those developments that are located in designated high-cost areas (referred to as “Difficult to Develop Areas” or DDAs) and in Qualified Census Tracts (QCTs).
 The Housing and Economic Recovery Act of 2008 granted additional latitude to state housing agencies in awarding the basis boost, and now allows these agencies to award the basis boost when they deem it necessary for improving the viability of a project.
-The basis boost is not available to developments that use tax-exempt bonds.
+The basis boost is not available for the 4% acquisition credit.

 Annual credit vs. total credit